easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 One possible workaround for heterogeneous HPC clusters is to build as many copies of the software stack as you have processor generations in your cluster, and to configure your system so each compute node uses the right software stack matching its processor architecture type.
-Details for one way of doing this, using automounter/autofs are available at <https://easybuild.io/files/sciCORE-software-management_20150611.pdf>.
+Details for one way of doing this, using automounter/autofs are available at <https://simplebuild.io/files/sciCORE-software-management_20150611.pdf>.

-Another solution is to configure EasyBuild to not optimize for the processor architecture of the build host via `--optarch`, see below.
+Another solution is to configure SimpleBuild to not optimize for the processor architecture of the build host via `--optarch`, see below.